-Kevin Owens is the alpha male of WWE’s Raw brand.
-He yells at the audience every Monday night, and tells them that they’re watching “The Kevin Owens Show.”
+Kevin Owens is the alpha male of WWE’s blue brand.
+He yells at the audience every Tuesday night, and tells them that they’re watching “The Kevin Owens Show.”
 He’s currently the longest reigning WWE Universal Champion in history, with 125+ days as champ.
 He’s climbed to the top of the WWE ladder in a relatively short time.
 In May 2015, he exploded onto the WWE scene, steamrolling through pro wrestling icon John Cena.
 Since then he’s captured two Intercontinental Championships and has literally became the champion of the universe.
 Owens has had a stellar career and is already a serious candidate for the hall of fame someday.

 Kevin Owens’ Net Worth as of 2017: $10 Million

 Owens net worth rolls in at a very nice $10 million.
 This is a lot of money considering he’s only been signed with the professional wrestling giant (WWE) for a little over two years.
 He quickly ripped through their developmental territory NXT and later made a name for himself as one of the top guys on the main roster.
 He may not have nearly as much money as John Cena, but Owens has only been in the big leagues for a little while (he’s still a fresh face on the roster).
 However, Owens has more than double the amount than his rival Seth Rollins has, yet Rollins has been in WWE way longer than Owens.
 Kevin’s star just keeps rising and his bankbook continues to swell.